 In September 66, the Romans in Jerusalem surrendered and were lynched.
 Meanwhile, the Greek inhabitants of the capital of Judaea, Caesarea, attacked their Jewish neighbors; the Jews replied in kind, expelling many Greeks from Judaea, Galilee and the Golan heights.

-Rabbis like Yohanan ben Zakkai still counseled peace, making a distinction between obligatory and optional war.
-They were a minority, however, and most Jews prepared for a big war.
+Moderate rabbis like Yohanan ben Zakkai may still have counseled peace, making a distinction between obligatory and optional war, but they were a minority.
+Most Jews prepared for a big war.

 The year 67: outbreak of the war